HabitatFramework/UserGuide/interface/interface.rst

 		* 8 = Any to Unknown (any number of sources)
 		* 9 = Unknown to any (except unknown) (any number of sources)

-Spatial Flag
+Change Flag
-	Assists with prioritising proposed updates by indicating whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy, as follows:
+	Assists with prioritising proposed updates by summarising the type of habitat change.
+Values indicate whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy, as follows:

 		* <blank> = Same category and habitat (e.g. GN1 to GN1)
 		* A = Same category but proposed habitat is higher level (e.g. WB3 to WB36)